yusufcankann/OpenGL_Home/README.md

 # OpenGL_Home
-OpenGL rotation-scaling-resizing operation in 3D
+Simple rotation-scaling-resizing operation in 3D OpenGL

 ## How To Run?
 * If opengl and glut libraries are not installed on your system;